 - Stretch it as thin as possible until it appears translucent.

-- If the dough can stretch enough to see the silhouette of your fingers without tearing: you've passed!
+- If the dough can stretch enough to see the silhouette of your fingers without tearing: you've passed.

-TIP: If you don't have a banneton, shape your dough into a boule and use an 8-inch mixing bowl lined with a clean tea towel dusted with rice flour.
+If you don't have a banneton, shape your dough into a boule and use an 8-inch mixing bowl lined with a clean tea towel dusted with rice flour.

-STEP 8 Score the dough: Using a lame fitted with a sharp razor blade, make a large, vertical gash, about ¼ to ½-inch deep, until you reach the other end (image 11).
+The next day, preheat the oven to 500F with a Dutch oven inside.
+Using a lame fitted with a sharp razor blade, make a large, vertical gash, about ¼ to ½-inch deep, until you reach the other end.
+Bake for 30 minutes covered and 10 to 15 minutes uncovered.

 - Use weight over volume measurements.
 Bread-making hinges on precise ratios, just a few grams of water can can greatly affect how challenging your dough is to work with.
 Measuring by weight is more accurate than volume, with tablespoons and cups.